Estimate Disclaimers: Terms and Conditions Samples for Your Business

 Because each industry is different, you may need to include specific disclaimers in your estimates related to the services you provide.

-Along with general terms and conditions, here are some examples of industry-specific terms and conditions you may want to include in your estimates.
+Along with general terms and conditions, here are some industry-specific disclaimer samples you may want to include in your estimates or quotes.

 1. Plumbing terms and conditions